My Hero Ultra Rumble: Gameplay

 Ultra Rumble is a third-person battle royale action game which also incorporates elements of multiplayer online battle arena (MOBA) games.
 The game can be played against other players online, or against CPU opponents offline.
 Matches feature up to 24 players, divided into eight teams of three by default, with separate modes for two-person teams and solos added in later updates.

 Like other battle royale games, players compete across a periodically-shrinking map until only one team remains.
 Each character has three Quirk skills to use in combat—which have varying cooldowns between uses, depending on their strength—and a unique action, such as Izuku's ability to carry a downed teammate out of harm's way.
 In addition to combat, players explore the map to collect items, such as cards to upgrade the strength of Quirk skills, or potions that increase the "Guard Point" gauge which prevents damage and knockback.

 Characters

 Playable characters are sorted into five groups—Assault, Rapid, Strike, Support and Technical—depending on their playstyle.
 Six characters are unlocked by default, while additional characters and cosmetics can be acquired through a gacha system.
 Some characters and cosmetics can also be unlocked via the "Special License", a battle pass that can either be leveled up by playing a large number of matches, or using microtransactions.
-Players are also occasionally given "Rental Tickets", which can be spent to play a single match using a character that has not yet been unlocked.
+Players are also occasionally given "Rental Tickets", which can be spent to play a few matches using a character that has not yet been unlocked.
 Each character's voice actor reprises their role from the anime series in both Japanese and English.